svilupp/svilupp.github.io/scratchpad/hidden_costs_of_local_models.md

 While the allure of "free" local hosting is strong, the hidden costs in time can be substantial.
 By opting for a commercial solution like Groq's API, not only do you reclaim time lost to waiting, but you also benefit from superior model performance.
 The investment is minimal compared to the time you buy back—time that could be spent innovating, creating, or just enjoying life.
 Isn't that worth considering?

 If you're looking to try, do it now while Groq is free!!
+[Get your API key here](https://console.groq.com/keys).